alulsh/device-security/index.md

 * Ask to join wifi networks (both laptop and phone) - don't connect automatically to unknown networks
 * Remove old wifi networks after using, e.g. `United_Wifi` and `Starbucks`
 * Don't connect to open (password-less) wifi networks
-* These are unencrypted and people can sniff traffi
+* These are unencrypted and people can sniff traffic
 * If you must, then use a reputable VPN service (including on `United_Wifi`)

 ---